 * Monitor productivity of the world’s top copper mines

-* Evaluate the impact of events such as industrial action, fuel price increases, weather changes
+* Evaluate the impact of events such as shutdowns, upgrades and industrial action on smelters

 * Gain a competitive advantage in the trading markets

-A 2012 study1 published in the Harvard Business Review, found that companies using big data analytics can improve productivity and profit gains by 5%-6% over their competitors.
-As many important mines are in remote areas of the world, and scarcity of information poses a challenge to analysts, satellite technology can be the one of the few options available to gain critical insights to support decision-making.
+A 2012 study published in the Harvard Business Review, found that companies using big data analytics can improve productivity and profit gains by 5%-6% over their competitors.
+As many important mines and smelters are in remote or inaccessible locations of the world, and scarcity of information poses a challenge to analysts, satellite technology can be the one of the few options available to gain critical insights to support decision-making.

 Service/ system concept